babbins/baird-guitars/src/pages/guitars/ws-1.md

 Solid body bass

-\-hand wound P pick up in the neck position and a hand wound J pick up by the bridge
+- hand wound P pick up in the neck position and a hand wound J pick up by the bridge

-\-34" scale
+- 34" scale

-\-Bass wood body
+- Bass wood body

-\-Rosewood finger board on a maple neck
+- Rosewood finger board on a maple neck

-\-hand made zebrawood pick up covers
+- hand made zebrawood pick up covers